 > For lack of information—many people simply do not know how to forgive, or they are misinformed about forgiveness.

 In this post, let us look at the last reason first.
 There is a version of forgiveness I call “false forgiveness.”
 In the “Song of Prayer” section of A Course In Miracles, the term “forgiveness-to-destroy” is used.
 I also refer to this as the ego’s version of forgiveness.
-(If you stay with this blog, you will quickly learn that the ego is a central psychological concept to be identified and understood in order to make sense of much of what I write.)
+(Go to Iago or Ego? for the first of a series of articles about the ego.)
 Unfortunately, false forgiveness is advocated by many professionals considered experts on the subject.

 False forgiveness maintains that you can forgive but not forget.
 You have to remember the transgression in order to protect yourself, but you no longer hold a grudge or grievance against the transgressor.
 In this version, you still believe you were transgressed against, but you are being the “better” person by forgiving.
 Perpetrators know they have damaged, injured, or hurt you, and although you have forgiven them, they now have to prove to you they are genuinely remorseful and will never transgress against you again.
 This dynamic of “watchfulness” by the forgiver and “penance” by the perpetrator can last a long, long time.
 With false forgiveness, there is always residual negative energy which eventually has adverse consequences for both parties.
 The victim and the perpetrator are still connected in a painful way.
 With false forgiveness, neither party is able to truly detach or reattach in a healthy way.
 I believe false forgiveness is indeed very difficult.
-Nevertheless, this is the most common model for forgiveness.
+Nevertheless, this is the formula for forgiveness that most people believe to be true.

 I have often seen this dynamic in my work in the field of addictions.
 Participants in a treatment program will tell me they initially were enraged.
 They felt attacked and betrayed when their partner or family member did an intervention, but now, after several weeks in treatment and as the fog of addiction is lifting, they are grateful.
 They actually see what the other person did as a gift!